yichengtung919/SQL_PROJECT/QA.md

 ORDER BY	fullvisitorid
 ```
 2.
-**Question 4: What is the top-selling product from each city/country?
-Can we find any pattern worthy of noting in the products sold?**

 ```sql
 --double check a few samples if the end result agrees with the first product in each city_name